Purchasing Your Very First Timepiece

-If you’re reading this, you’re likely just beginning to immerse yourself in the exciting world of watches.
+If you’re reading this, you’re likely just beginning to immerse yourself in the exciting world of timepieces.

-Perhaps you’ve been scouring the internet in search of the perfect timepiece to start your collection.
-There are so many unique and wonderful brands to choose from, and so many things to love about each unique timepiece.
+Perhaps you’ve been scouring the internet in search of the perfect watch to start your collection.
+There are so many unique and wonderful brands to choose from, and so many things to love about each unique watch.

-Finding someone you can trust to continually work on your timepiece is an important step in the process of purchasing a watch!
+Finding someone you can trust to continually work on your watch is an important step in the process of purchasing a timepiece!
 Hopefully, that’s the same company where you purchase the piece, but the important thing is that you know where you can take it for repairs when it needs servicing.

 If you’re interested in a mechanical watch, then you’re very lucky!
-You get to be directly involved in keeping the piece running through daily winding (or less often, depending on the watch.)
+You get to be directly involved in keeping the watch running through daily winding (or less often, depending on the watch.)

 Just always be sure not to over-wind it.
 Once you begin feeling resistance, that’s how you know it’s time to stop.
 Over-winding it won’t give you more time before it needs re-wound, but it will shorten the lifespan of the movement.